 Provincial

-Located in Toronto, Ontario’s capital, the provincial government is responsible for issues that affect the province as a whole such as education, health care, the environment, agriculture, and highways.
+Located in Ontario's capital, Toronto, the provincial government is responsible for issues that affect the province as a whole.
+These include education, health care, the environment, agriculture and highways.

-Ontario's Parliament consists of the Legislative Assembly comprised of 124 elected representatives – called Members of Provincial Parliament (MPP), elected from across the province, and the Monarch represented by the Lieutenant Governor of Ontario.
+Ontario's parliament consists of 124 elected representatives called Members of Provincial Parliament (MPPs) elected from across the province, and the Monarch represented by the Lieutenant Governor of Ontario.
 Each MPP represents a geographical area of the province called a riding.
 The political party with the most MPPs forms the provincial government.
-Their leader becomes the Premier and he or she is the head of the provincial government.
+Their leader becomes the Premier and she or he is the head of the provincial government.